Deltares/Wflow.jl/docs/src/user_guide/step2_settings_file.md

 netCDF location names are extracted from these maps.
 For a specific location (grid cell) a `location` is required.
 For layered model parameters and variables that have an extra dimension `layer` and are part of the vertical `sbm` concept it is possible to specify an internal layer index (see also example below).
-For model parameters and variables that have an extra dimension `classes` and are part of the vertical `FLEXTopo` concept it is possible to specify the class name.
-If multiple layers or classes are desired, this can be specified in separate `[[netcdf.variable]]` entries.
+If multiple layers are desired, this can be specified in separate `[[netcdf.variable]]` entries.
 Note that the specification of the extra dimension is not optional when wflow is integrated with Delft-FEWS, for netCDF scalar data an extra dimension is not allowed by the `importNetcdfActivity` of the Delft-FEWS General Adapter.
 In the section [Output CSV section](@ref), similar functionality is available for CSV.
 For integration with Delft-FEWS, see also [Run from Delft-FEWS](@ref run_fews), it is recommended to write scalar data to netCDF format since the General Adapter of Delft-FEWS can ingest this data format directly.

 ```toml
 [netcdf]